HS-integral and Eisenstein integral normal mixed Cayley graphs: Introduction

-H-integrality of mixed Cayley graphs over abelian groups have been discussed in~\cite{kadyan2021integralAbelian} and \cite{kadyan2021integral}.
-HS-integrability and Eisenstein integrability of mixed Cayley graphs over abelian groups have been discussed in~\cite{kadyan2021hsIntegralAbelian} and \cite{kadyan2021Secintegral}.
-In 2014, Godsil \emph{et al.} \cite{godsil2014rationality} characterised integral normal Cayley graphs.
-In this paper, we characterise the HS-integrality and Eisenstein integrality of normal mixed Cayley graphs in terms of their connection set.
+In 1982, Bridge and Mena \cite{bridges1982rational} presented a characterization of integral Cayley graphs over abelian groups.
+Later on, same characterization was obtained by \cite{alperin2012integral,klotz2010integral,2006integral}.
+For results on integral Cayley graphs over non-abelian groups, we recommend the reader to \cite{cheng2019integral,ku2015cayley, lu2018integral}.
+The HS-integrality and Eisenstein integrality of mixed Cayley graphs over abelian groups and cyclic groups are characterized in~\cite{kadyan2021hsIntegralAbelian} and \cite{kadyan2021Secintegral}, respectively.
+In 2014, Godsil \emph{et al.} \cite{godsil2014rationality} characterized integral normal Cayley graphs.

-The following is how this document is structured.
-Some preliminary notions and results are addressed in Section \ref{prelNormal}.
-We express the HS-eigenvalues of a normal mixed Cayley graph as the sum of the HS-eigenvalues of a simple Cayley graph and an oriented Cayley graph.
-In Section \ref{hs-ori-integral}, we characterise the HS-integrality of normal oriented Cayley graphs in terms of symbol set.
-In Section~\ref{hs-mixed-integral}, we extend this characterisation to normal mixed Cayley graphs.
-In the last section, we discuss the Eisenstein integrality of normal mixed Cayley graphs.
+The paper is organized as follows.
+In Section 2, we present some preliminary notions and known results.
+We also express the HS-eigenvalues of a normal mixed Cayley graph $\Cay(\Gamma, S)$ in terms of the irreducible characters of $\Gamma$.
+In section 3, we find a characterization of HS-integral normal oriented Cayley graphs.
+In section 4, we extend the characterization obtained in Section 3 to normal mixed Cayley graphs.
+In the last section, we show that a normal mixed Cayley graph is HS-integral if and only if it is Eisenstein integral.